sygour/bcm-flight-information/README.md

 ### Partner services

-They are not defined yet, which is a quite big limitation but I focused more on the domain and logic of the application in the given time.
+~~They are not defined yet, which is a quite big limitation but I focused more on the domain and logic of the application in the given time.~~

+Moon and Jazz service have been added (~30min).

 ### API